camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 export ZEEBE_AUTHORIZATION_SERVER_URL='[OAuth API]'
 ```

-**Hint:** When you create client credentials in Camunda Cloud you have the option to download a file with the lines above filled out for you.
+**Hint:** When you create client credentials in Camunda Cloud, you have the option to download a file with the lines above filled out for you.

-Create a `main.go` file inside the module and add the following lines to bootstrap the Zeebe client:
+4. Create a `main.go` file inside the module and add the following lines to bootstrap the Zeebe client:

 ```go
 package main